CipheriumAI/Cipherium/README.md

 ## Algorithmic Trading in Python with Machine Learning

 Are you looking to enhance your trading strategies with the power of Python and machine learning?
-Then you need to check out **PyBroker**!
+Then you need to check out **Cipherium**!
 This Python framework is designed for developing algorithmic trading strategies, with a focus on strategies that use machine learning.
-With PyBroker, you can easily create and fine-tune trading rules, build powerful models, and gain valuable insights into your strategy’s performance.
+With Cipherium, you can easily create and fine-tune trading rules, build powerful models, and gain valuable insights into your strategy’s performance.